9 Best VR Games: PC or PS4?

 Based on the storyline, you play as a mobster and have a mission to steal a diamond.
-Gunfights, bloody scenes and unexpected obstacles are dressed up with impressively detailed gangster characters and incredibly realistic shooting experience.
+Gunfights, bloody scenes, and unexpected obstacles are dressed up with impressively detailed gangster characters and incredibly realistic shooting experience.

 In The London Heist, you will fire from a virtual gun with a motion controller.
-To reload a gun, you’ll need to pick up clips and slide them with another hand into the bottom of it.
+To reload a weapon, you’ll need to pick up clips and slide them with another hand into the bottom of it.
 There's no ammo counter to warn you when you're running low on bullets, so you’ll need to keep track of how many shots you have left.
-All of these together make your shooting feels real.
+All of these together, make your shooting feels real.

 The London Heist also requires a seated playing from you, whether that’s because you're getting tortured by a mobster in a chair or shooting at bandits in a getaway van.
 But you won’t need to stay in this game.

 After the hour-long story is done, there’s a set of three shooting gallery levels with leaderboards to play on.
-However, it’s pretty sad that The London Heist comes as a part of PlayStation VR Worlds, so you won’t be able to purchase the game separately from other three.
+However, it’s pretty sad that The London Heist comes as a part of PlayStation VR Worlds, so you won’t be able to purchase the game separately from the other three.